JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/parameter-info/index.md

 ---

-Some functions or classes -- well, let's admit it, they are kind of chatty.
+Some functions or structs -- well, let's admit it, can require lots of arguments.
-They require lots of arguments, have lots of optional keyword arguments, some with default values.

 So you stop, go look at the function, and come back to what you were doing.

 There's a better way.
-With your cursor in the parentheses, invoke `Parameter Info` (`Ctrl-P` Win/Linux, `Cmd-P` macOS.)
+With your cursor in the parentheses, invoke `Parameter Info` (`Ctrl-P` Win/Linux, `Cmd-P` macOS).
 You get a tiny popup with the positional and keyword arguments, along with any default values.
 Bold is used to mark the current spot in the parameter list that your cursor is at.